-Hence, we consider the following smart sensing scenario.
+As a motivating example, we consider the smart sensing scenario.
 A smart building deploys several sensing equipment in order to support pervasive and ubiquitous functionality.
 Horizontal operation in the field layer is mandatory as well as vertical cooperation with the backend.

 The main functionality of the system is the optimization of energy consumption and can be deployed either in the home gateway and/or in the backend layer.
-The interoperability of the underlying IoT devices and the system services must be guaranteed regardless of their brand or manufacturer.
+The interoperability of the underlying IoT devices and the system services must be guaranteed regardless their brand or manufacturer.
 The user should be able to buy and install any smart device while retaining the full functionality of the integrated system.

-As an indicative scenario, we consider the case where the user installs temperature environmental sensors.
-Three types of sensory devices are modelled (see Figure 2):
+As an indicative scenario, we consider the case where the user installs temperature sensors in the rooms.
+Three types of sensory devices are modelled (Figure 2Error!
+Reference source not found.):

-- the first one is bought from a European vendor it measures the temperature in the Celsius scale (°C) and transmits data in an XML format - the second one is bought from the USA it measures the temperature in the Fahrenheit scale (°F) and transmits JSON messages - the third sensor is compatible with the semantics of the FIWARE6 project it measures the temperature in °C and transmits JSON messages.
+- the first one is bought from a European vendor it measures the temperature in the Celsius scale (°C) and transmits data in an XML format - the second one is bought from USA it measures the temperature in the Fahrenheit scale (°F) and transmits JSON messages - the third sensor is compatible with the semantics of the FIWARE6 project it measures the temperature in °C and transmits JSON messages.